pranavbhuv/mok-as2/README.txt

-Environment: ubuntu 16.04/14.04 with (default-jre package installed)
+Environment: ubuntu 16.04/14.04 with (default-jdk package installed)

 *** TO COMPILE:
 	make